BlackPearl-Forum/Blackpearl-Template-Posters/README.md

 ### 5.
 Enter your download link.
 Be sure it's one of the accepted file hosts.
 You can see all the allowed filehosts [HERE](https://blackpearl.biz/faq/#faq10)

+To enter multiple download links, ensure there is a space between each of the links.

+For example:
+            `downloadlink1 downloadlink2 downloadlink3`
 ### 6.
 Enter your mediainfo.
 You can get mediainfo locally using [MediaInfo](https://mediaarea.net/en/MediaInfo/Download)(Use View>Text to make life easier) or through a Remote.
 There are two ways of getting mediainfo remotely.
 One is at the bottom of [This Post](https://blackpearl.biz/threads/6070/) using Google Colab.
 The other is using an online tool such as this [Heroku App](https://overbits.herokuapp.com/mediainfo).